flexagoon/fxgn.dev/content/brand.md

 letters or capitalize them in a different way.
 First letter **should not** be capitalized, even if in the beginning of the sentence.

-When using the name alone without any context, you **can** also add a period after it, as seen on the main page of this website and in the header.

 ❌ Flexagoon
 ❌ flexagon
 ❌ FLEXOGON
 ✅ flexagoon
-✅ flexagoon.

 ## Font